pb111/Data-Visualization-with-Seaborn/README.md

 # Data Visualization with Seaborn Project

-This project is about Data Visualization with Seaborn.
+The subject of this project is Seaborn.
+It is a Python data visualization library based on Matplotlib.

-The contents of this project are divided into various sections as follows:-
+The contents of this project is divided into various sections which are listed below:-

 ## Table of Contents:-